-Fast pyrolysis of lignin has been used for studying degradation mechanisms by advanced analytical pyrolysis methods (Curie point pyrolysis, heated filament, micro-oven) combined with hyphenated separation and detection systems (GC/MS) [4-7].
+One method of depolymerization of lignin has been demonstrated in research in pyrolysis of lignin.
+Degradation mechanisms were evaluated by analytical pyrolysis methods (Curie point pyrolysis, heated filament, micro-oven) combined with hyphenated separation and detection systems (GC/MS) [4-7].
 Mass spectral information was provided by Faix et al. .
 Influence of pyrolysis conditions on the kinetics of lignin pyrolysis was recently investigated by Britt et al. .

 These observations became obvious in a recent round robin testing organized by the IEA Task 34 .